angularsen/UnitsNet/README.md

 #### Harrington Hoists, Inc. (A Subsidiary of KITO Americas, Inc.)
 > Harrington Hoists, Inc. is located in Manheim, PA, Elizabethtown, PA, South Holland, IL and Corona, CA. Harrington is a leading manufacturer of manual, electric and air chain hoists as well as wire rope hoists and crane products serving the North American material handling industry.

-Harrington uses OasysUnitsNet in their internal software to perform many different calculations related to crane dimensioning, girder strength, electrical safety verification, etc.
+Harrington uses OasysUnits in their internal software to perform many different calculations related to crane dimensioning, girder strength, electrical safety verification, etc.

 https://www.harringtonhoists.com<br>
 https://kito.com